danodriscoll/danodriscoll.github.io/content/posts/real-world-expenditure-time-series.md

 In terms of the question on GGFCE/Fixed capital Formation, for comparability, we recommend using only the 'General Government Final Consumption Expenditure (Current Prices Seasonally Adjusted)' series for government spending.
 Although you are correct that there is government investment in 'Total Gross Fixed Capital Formation (Current Prices Seasonally Adjusted)' it would not be correct to simply sum the two series.

 For your second query, 'Other' would not include interest payments.
 The public sector debt elements would be covered by financial account transactions which can be found in sector financial accounts [quarterlysectoraccounts](https://www.ons.gov.uk/economy/nationalaccounts/uksectoraccounts/bulletins/quarterlysectoraccounts/apriltojune2023) or in the [public sector finances](https://www.ons.gov.uk/economy/governmentpublicsectorandtaxes/publicsectorfinance/bulletins/publicsectorfinances/september2023).

-## From Quarterly to Monthly Time-Series

-The expenditure data [ONS](https://www.ons.gov.uk/economy/grossdomesticproductgdp/timeseries/nmrp/) consumed by the model is a quarterly financial series.
-Both model and output analysis may benefit from exploding the quarterly series downloaded into a monthly series before model consumption.
-A monthly time series of interest (base) rates is offered by the Central Bank (See [Resource]({{< ref "/resource" >}} "Time Series Resource")).

-### Quarterly Expenditure to Monthly Series: Draft Notebook Script

-{{< notebook "jupyter/monthly_expenditure_example" 1600 >}}